 Carl hopes that this technology will soon be scalable, with home boilers able to anticipate faults before they occur.
 Using 5G networks, an alert can be sent to an engineer who will then contact the homeowner, avoiding the unpleasant surprise of a cold shower in the morning or no heating in winter.

-5PRING Application Accelerator will open opportunities for experimentation
+5PRING Innovation Centres will open opportunities for experimentation

 A company taking a similar approach to 5G integration as Worcester Bosch is the Innovation Birmingham-based Faraday Battery Company.